 Robert Smalls, 1895

-Verdier House
+Verdier House in Beaufort

-The Verdier House was built by John Mark Verdier, a French Huguenot, in 1804.
 It is now a museum that will give guests a chance to see how Beaufort’s wealthiest citizens lived during the height of the pre-Civil War Antebellum period.

-The house remains as it did during the time it was occupied.
 While the home was the first to have an interior phone, there is no interior bathrooms or kitchen and does not have any closets.

 There are three exhibits on display at the museum: one on Robert Smalls, a collection of Civil War-era photos by local Samuel Cooley, and an exhibit honoring the Beaufort Volunteer Artillery.